-Arkansas’ White and Norfork rivers are perhaps the most challenging yet productive fisheries that I’ve experienced.
+Arkansas’ White and Norfork rivers are perhaps the most challenging yet productive fisheries that you will experience.
 Water levels may rise or lower several times daily (as much as 8 ft.).
 This causes hydraulic cushions (current sanctuaries) to appear and then disappear, requiring instant changes in rigging.
 Sometimes this leaves even the most seasoned fly anglers scratching their head.
 The key to being productive throughout these conditions is to understand the river’s subsurface topography in all levels of hydroelectric generation.

 Bull Shoals Dam is the third hydroelectric facility located on the upper White River basin.
 Its outflow is also the beginning of our trout habitat in Arkansas.
 The “powerhouse” is equipped with eight hydroelectric turbines.
 Each one, at capacity, can generate roughly 45 megawatts, which in turn produces water release of approximately 3000 cubic feet per second.
 In full generation (all eight turbines on line) the water release rate can reach an astonishing 26,000 cfs.
 Many big browns have been fooled during these periods of heavy generation!
 There are several factors that govern the generation rate of electricity at the facility.
 For instance, peak power demand and available water supply.
 During winter and summer months, when most folks are using either heating or air conditioning, periods of heavy generation should be expected, providing there is adequate water supply in Bull Shoals Lake.
 In the spring and fall, when demand is at lower levels, we witness moderate or no generation.
 I must admit this seems complicated, but rest assured trophy brown trout are caught in every level of generation throughout all four seasons.

 Thanks to the efforts of Arkansas’ Game and Fish and the Norfork National Fish Hatchery, upwards of 2 million trout are released into our tail waters annually, providing plenty of opportunities for fly anglers of all levels.
 Although Rainbows are the most common trout, the Brooks, Browns and Cutthroats can be found throughout our tail water habitat, with the Brooks preferring the dam areas.
-The sneaky world class Brown trout that Arkansas is famous for are a “homegrown” testament to the fertile habitat that can be found on the White and Norfork rivers, as well as to the resilience of the species with perhaps 70% of the population being of wild stock.
+The sneaky world class Brown Trout that Arkansas is famous for are a “homegrown” testament to the fertile habitat that can be found on the White and Norfork rivers, as well as to the resilience of the species with perhaps as much as 70% of the Brown Trout (aka Arkansas Butter) population being of wild "spawned in the river" fish.
+The newest strain of wild fish in our rivers are the Bonneville Cutthroat.
+Our local Trout Unlimited chapter has planted up to 50,00 eggs yearly for a 5 year span.
+These fish will be our next wild "spawned in the river" fish.

 It’s no secret that White River trout feed heavily on midges year round.
 The tell tale subsurface sipping can be witnessed in every level of generation.
 Mid February marks the beginning of caddis activity (greenbutts and grannoms) with adults showing up around St. Patrick’s Day.
 This is by far our longest and most prolific hatch of the year lasting mid to late May.

 The Twin Lakes region of north central Arkansas offers a multitude of opportunities for the outdoorsman.
 If a break in the action is required to rest your sore arms, there are plenty of activities available to keep you occupied.
 Bull Shoals and Norfork Lake offer water skiing, scuba diving in crystal clear waters, and the chance to pursue warm water species such as striper, walleye and bass.
-The Buffalo National River is only a short drive away.
-With its unimpeded flow and impressive geographical features it provides those who canoe or kayak a wilderness experience they will never forget.
+The Buffalo National River and Crooked Creek both only a short drive away.
+With their unimpeded flow and impressive geographical features it provides those who canoe or kayak, a wilderness experience they will never forget and some great Smallmouth Bass fishing.
 The annual Sowbug Roundup takes place in Mt.
-Home during mid April, attracting fly tiers from around the globe.
-This event offers enthusiasts a chance to share talents, enjoy festivities and experience the local fisheries.
-It is always advisable to call ahead to check generation and booking trends when planning a fishing trip to the White River, to ensure your hard earned money is well spent
+Home during in the Spring, attracting fly tiers from around the globe.
+This event offers enthusiasts a chance to share talents, enjoy festivities, learn new tyeing patterns and experience the local fisheries.
+It is always advisable to call ahead to check generation and booking trends when planning a fishing trip to the White River, to ensure your hard earned money is well spent.
+Email or call, we always want to help you enjoy your stay.